Testing for people without symptoms

 What happens if you test positive

-If you test positive, using a lateral flow test or home test, you must self-isolate immediately for 10 full days, along with everyone in your household.
-Contact tracing will be initiated through the NHS or local contact tracing team and your contacts will be advised to isolate for 10 full days.
+If you test positive, using a lateral flow test or home test, you must self-isolate immediately for 10 full days.
+Contact tracing will be initiated through the NHS or local contact tracing team for close contacts.

 If you need to self-isolate, you and your contacts may be able to claim a £500 Test and Trace Support Payment - see Apply for a test and trace support payment.